-Fear of a major influenza pandemic in recent months – and uncertainty about its consequences – has had the authorities and the media searching eagerly for evidence from the past.
-Optimists and pessimists take their historical pick: will swine flu be as devastating as, say, the flu outbreak beginning in 1918; or will it be relatively minor, like the outbreak in the 1960s?
+Fear of a major influenza pandemic in recent years – and uncertainty about its consequences – has had the authorities and the media searching eagerly for evidence from the past.
+Optimists and pessimists take their historical pick: could swine flu be as devastating as, say, the Spanish flu outbreak beginning in 1918, which killed more than 200,000 Britons; or would it be relatively minor, like the outbreak in the 1960s?

 As Honigsbaum points out, in 1918 there was no National Health Service, nor was there a welfare state or a broader expectation that government would leap into action.
 With a world war still being fought as the outbreak began, the threat of flu seemed relatively insignificant.
 No one was going to propose bringing doctors back from the front to treat flu victims, nor could the movement of vital workers such as those in the munitions industry be disrupted by attempts to halt the spread of infection.

 Although some with medical responsibilities in particular places – Manchester, for example – took measures such as closing schools and urging people to avoid crowded gatherings, in general the authorities simply urged people to cope as best they could.
 Harking back to a much older idea of disease – that it was linked to an individual’s state of mind – slogans like “fear is the mother of infection” were used.
 British citizens were urged to remain steadfast in the face of flu germs, just as they had against the threat of German invasion.